GoogleCloudPlatform/community/tutorials/cloud-storage-infinite-compose/index.md

 Composing and deleting is the work that you want to parallelize, so you need to move it into its own callable for the executor, `compose_and_cleanup`.
 This function gets the results of all of its assigned chunks (which have to be written in order to be composed), performs the composition, and then schedules the cleanup.
-The reason for scheduling the cleanup tasks separately is so that the composed blob can be returned as soon as possible, rather than waiting on the cleanup.
+The reason for scheduling the cleanup tasks separately is so that the composed blob can be returned as soon as possible, rather than waiting for the cleanup.

 ```python